SigNoz

 Exceptions based alerts

 An Exceptions-based alert in SigNoz allows you to define conditions based on exception data, triggering alerts when these conditions are met.
-Here's a breakdown of the various sections and options available when configuring an Exceptions-based alert:
+You can define your exception query using Query Builder or ClickHouse queries.

-In this step, you define the Clickhouse query to retrieve the exception data and set conditions for triggering the alert.
+In this step, you define the ClickHouse query to retrieve the exception data and set conditions for triggering the alert.
+For help writing ClickHouse queries, see Writing ClickHouse Traces Queries.
 The following elements are available:

 • Legend Format: An optional field to define the format for the legend in the visual representation of the alert.